Pleckgate pupils enjoyed a special visit from author Sufiya Ahmed as part of World Book Week.

 “It’s a story of hope and courage, about one British girl who stood up for herself,” said Sufiya, who was inspired to write the book after seeing activists against forced marriages when she worked in Parliament.

-It’s Sufiya’s third visit to Pleckgate and she also brought scarves and jewellery for the students to try out.
+It’s Sufiya’s third visit to Pleckgate and she also brought scarves and jewellery for the pupils to try out.

-“I have achieved my dream, and was lucky to have another career as well in the Houses of Parliament, and hopefully I have inspired the students to chase their dreams,” she added.
+“I have achieved my dream, and was lucky to have another career as well in the Houses of Parliament, and hopefully I have inspired the pupils to chase their dreams,” she added.

 “It’s all about bringing books to life and offering a creative role model.
 Who knows?
-Some of our students might go on to write professionally in the future.”
+Some of our pupils might go on to write professionally in the future.”

 Fatimah Dayhya, Mohammad El-Masri, Zenia Hussain Year 9